Uvacoder/startpage-dashy-dashboard/docs/authentication.md

 ```

 ##### NGINX
-NGINX has an [authentication module](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html) which can be used to add passwords to given sites, and is fairly simple to set up.
+NGINX has an [Authentication module](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html) which can be used to add passwords to given sites, and is fairly simple to set up.
 Similar to above, you will need to create a `.htpasswd` file.
 Then just enable auth and specify the path to that file, for example:
 ```
 location / {
   auth_basic "closed site";